 The Master of Professional Studies (MPS) degree in Organizational Leadership program helps students advance in their careers by utilizing a collaborative, applied-concepts approach to leadership studies offered in a hybrid format and entirely online.
 Each course emphasizes ethics, application, and professional relevance by addressing leadership components commonly found in businesses and organizations.
-The program offers three concentrations: a) Organizational Development, b) Financial Analysis, and c) Healthcare Management.
-Courses are offered in a blended format or entirely online.
+The program offers three concentrations: a) Organizational Development, b) Criminal Justice Management, and c) Healthcare Management.
+Courses are offered entirely online.
 Program Learning Outcomes are facilitated by an accelerated 33-credit program and are assessed using a final examination and a capstone research project.